influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.0/nodes/eval_node.md

 ---

 Evaluates expressions on each data point it receives.
-A list of expressions may be provided and will be evaluated in the order they are given and results of previous expressions are made available to later expressions.
+A list of expressions must be provided and will be evaluated in the order they are given.
+The results of expressions are available to later expressions in the list.
 See the property [EvalNode.As](/kapacitor/v1.0/nodes/eval_node/#as) for details on how to reference the results.

 Example: